What's the difference between press releases and public relations?

 That depends on your brand’s news and PR goals.
 Most companies benefit from quarterly releases tied to strategic initiatives rather than frequent updates lacking broader value.

-No. Any organization working to build or protect its reputation can benefit from public relations.
-It is about strategy, not size.
+No. Any organization working to build or protect its reputation can benefit from PR.
+It's about strategy, not size.

 Do press releases improve search engine rankings?